marceldobrica/lando-drupal8-test-debugging/README.md

 # lando-drupal8-test-debugging

+## After testing works to slow ....
+I prefer other solutions....
+It is an interesting solution but not so good.

 ## Purpose
 The purpose of this lando "recipe" is to provide an easy setup for Drupal 8 core development, especially writing and debugging tests.
 This is geared towards PHPStorm, but should also work with other tools.